Annual Report to Parliament on the administration of the Access to Information Act 2019-2020

 Relevant Pages Processed and Disclosed

 66,382 pages were processed and 3,660 pages were disclosed during the reporting period.
 In 2019- 2020, the majority of requests (28) resulted in partial disclosure.
 8 requests were all disclosed and 2 requests were abandoned.
-The remaining 4 requests were not counted in this section as OFSI held no responsive records.
+The remaining 4 requests were not counted in this section as OSFI held no responsive records.

 Deemed Refusal